Keav/Sublime-Text-Settings/README.md

 - CSS3 - Disable default CSS package - possible conflicts with Emmet
 - Emmet plugin requires PyV8 which may fail to download to the Packages folder using this method.
 Using Package Control, remove and re-add Emmet manually.
-- WAMP requires MSVC110.dll which is unlikely to be present on a fresh Windows build.
+- WAMP requires MSVC110.dll which may not be present on a fresh Windows build.
 Download from http://www.microsoft.com/en-us/download/details.aspx?id=30679

 ##Useful Files and Paths

 * Session.sublime_session
-Usually you don't want to edit this file but scroll to the bottom and you will find your project quick switch list.
-Occasionally you may need to remove a project from this list or change its location.
 ```
 ~/Library/Application Support/Sublime Text 3/Local/Session.sublime_session
 ```
+Usually you don't want to edit this file but scroll to the bottom and you will find your project quick switch list.
+Occasionally you may need to remove a project from this list or change its location.

 * User Preferences
 ```
 /Users/chriskeavey/Library/Application Support/Sublime Text 3/Packages/User/Preferences.sublime-settings